brunofilho1/waveform-audio-message/README.md

 # Waveform Audio Player
 This project is an audio player with waveform visualization, developed in React, TypeScript and [wavesurfer](https://github.com/katspaugh/wavesurfer.js).
+It's perfect for chat messages on short widths.

 Just copy the [`player.tsx`](./src/components/player.tsx) file and play it in your project,
 or if you want, clone this entire repository and feel free.